sallyene01/HR-LITA-Project/README.md

 # HR-LITA-Project
 This is where I documented my project done based on my recently acquired knowledge on Data analysis with the Incubator Hub

-# PROJECT TITLE; Sales Performance Analysis For a Retail Store
+# PROJECT TITLE; EMPLOYEE RECORDS AND BEHAVIOURAL PERFORMANCE
 ---
 - [Project Overview](#project-overview)
 - [Data Collected](#data-collected)